mtiller/ModelicaBook/text/source/components/components/component_models.rst

 sense as well.

 What does all this mean physically?
-In the case of an electrical connection this implies that each connection can be treated as a "perfect short" between the connectors.
+In the case of an electrical connection, this implies that each connection can be treated as a "perfect short" between the connectors.
 In the case of a mechanical system, connections are treated as perfectly rigid shafts with zero inertia.
 The bottom line is that a connection means that the across